AJ8GH/code-timer/README.md

 codeTimer.time(options)
 ```

-An input array will not be generated, and will instead run `fibonacci(5000)`

-To run multiple integers increasing in size, add the same property to the options argument using the `#run()` function - see [timing increasing input sizes](#timing-increasing-input-sizes)
+To time a function on multiple integers increasing in size, use the `#run()` function with the integer property set to true - see [timing increasing input sizes](#timing-increasing-input-sizes)

 ### Calling a function with arguments